edHelper.com

 By Vickie Chao

-3 Spartacus was actually not a slave by birth.
+3 Spartacus was not a slave by birth.
 According to a popular account, he once served in the Roman army as an auxiliary.
 For reasons unknown to us, he deserted the army and ran away.
 Unfortunately, he was not able to elude the Romans for long.
 After being caught, he was sold into slavery and began his rigorous training as a gladiator in Capua.
-In 73 B.C., Spartacus broke out of the gladiatorial school with over seventy followers.
+In 73 B.C., Spartacus broke out of the gladiatorial school with more than seventy followers.
 To fend for themselves, they used knives and other kitchen tools as weapons.
-Once they managed to escape the school compound, they went straight to hide on Mount Vesuvius nearby.
+Once they managed to escape the school compound, they went straight to nearby Mount Vesuvius to hide.

 4 The Romans were not pleased with this turn of events.
 Fearing more slaves would join Spartacus's forces, they wanted to crush the uprising quickly.
 The first one up for the challenge was Claudius Glaber.
 Glaber and his army of 3,000 had success at the beginning.
 They besieged the rebels on a hill and blocked the only path leading to the top.
 They thought that a victory was at hand, but they were wrong.
 Using vines as ropes, Spartacus and his men climbed down the other slippery side of the mountain undetected.
 Once they reached the ground, they circled around and ambushed Glaber's troops.
 As the Roman soldiers ran for their lives in haste, Spartacus ordered his followers to haul away the discarded weapons for future use.